About the CFRE application process and requirements

 You can easily keep track of all your activities by creating a free account at My CFRE

 .
-You will need some basic information about educational programmes you have attended.
+You will need some basic information about educational programs you have attended.
 Suggestions for reconstructing your professional continuing education include reviewing your planners or appointment calendar and payment information.
-Check with the organisation who hosted the activity to see if they maintain records.
+Check with the organization who hosted the activity to see if they maintain records.
 CFRE International does not maintain conference attendance records.

 I am a consultant and I don't raise funds; my clients do.
 Can I still qualify?

 There are three ways to earn points in the professional performance category: Actual funds raised, communications activities which directly support fundraising, and management projects which directly support fundraising.
-Examples for submitting communications activities and management projects can be found under Resources
+Examples for submitting communications activities and management projects can be found here

 I have been raising money as a volunteer for many more than the three years required by the CFRE application.
 Can I become a CFRE?

-Currently, CFRE International requirements state that you must be a paid professional member of a fundraising staff or a paid consultant to not-for-profit organisations.
+Currently, CFRE International requirements state that you must be a paid professional member of a fundraising staff or a paid consultant to not-for-profit organizations.